-The Executive Director will meet with every employee quarterly for a one-on-one check-in meeting during school hours.
-The Executive Director will arrange classroom coverage for employees during each check-in meeting.
+The Executive Director will meet with every employee quarterly for a one -on -one check -in meeting during school hours.
+The Executive Director will arrange classroom coverage for employees during each check -in meeting.

-One-on-one check-in meetings are an opportunity for the employee to express what is going well and what support they need from the Executive Director.
-An education action plan will be completed in collaboration with the employee and the Executive Director to set goals and determine appropriate support and action steps, including any professional development resources.
+One -on -one check -in meetings are an opportunity for the employee to express what is going well and what support they need from the Executive Director.
+An education action plan will be completed in collaboration with the employee and the Executive Director to set goals and determine appropriate support and action steps, including any professio nal development resources.

-The Executive Director will conduct a minimum of two unannounced classroom observations per school year based on the position's job description and other areas of focus as pre-determined by the Executive Director and employee.
-Feedback from classroom observations will tie in with employees one-on-one check-in.
-Areas of strength and growth will be highlighted.
+The Executive Director will conduct a minimum of two unannounced classroom observation per school year based on the position's job description and other areas of focus as pre -determined by the Executive Director and employee.
+A CLASS observation and coaching session may take the place of the second classroom observation done by the Executive Director.
+Feedback from classroom observations will tie in with employees one -on -one check-in.
+Areas of strength and growth will be highl - ighted.

-The Executive Director will evaluate each employee on an annual basis utilizing a self-assessment completed by the employee, anonymous feedback from co-workers, and anonymous feedback from families.
-The Executive Director will provide feedback based on position job description, classroom observations, and the employees educator action plans.
+The Executive Director will evaluate each employee on an annual basis utilizing a self-assessment completed by the employee, anonymous feedback from co workers, and anonymous feedback from families.
+The Executive Director will provide feedback ba sed on position job description, classroom observations, and the employees educator action plans.

-New employees will have an additional evaluation after one month of employment entailing a self-assessment and one-one-one check-in with the Executive Director..
+New employees will have an additional evaluation after one month of employment entailing a self -assessment and one -one -one check -in with the Executive Direct or.